rcl-learn/docs/marketing/marketing.md

 # Marketing
 **V1.0**

-In this section you will learn about marketing tags for your events.
+In this section you will learn about marketing tags for credentials and events.